SolidWorx/SimpleResponseBundle/README.md

 {
     public function __invoke()
     {
-        return new DoctrineEntityResponse('AppBundle:Order'); // Pass the Order entity which will return all orders in a JSON response
+        return new DoctrineEntityResponse(\App\Entity\Order::class); // Pass the Order entity which will return all orders in a JSON response
     }
 }